 Being the largest country in Europe, Ukraine has many tourist attractions to offer, including culturally rich festivals and a wide collection of centuries-old architecture.
 From the cobblestone streets of old city centers to the rolling countryside, Ukrainians are just as diverse as Ukraine’s landscape, and they are some of the most welcoming people in Europe.
-Ukraine derived its name from the word "Ukraina" which literally means borderland, and the country has been the main invasion region since its beginnings.
+Ukraine derived its name from the word "Ukraina," which literally means borderland, and the country has been the main invasion region since its beginnings.
 At different times, the land has been shared by Poland, the Czech Republic, Russia, Romania, and Austria.

 For sightseeing ideas, see our list of the best places to visit in Ukraine.
 Have a look!

-Have you ever heard the term Dark Tourism?
+Have you ever heard of Dark Tourism?
 It refers to travel to places where numerous deaths and unfortunate events happened due to natural or unnatural activities.
 A few examples of Dark Tourism are Pearl Harbor, Alcatraz in San Francisco, Ground Zero in New York City, Pompeii, and The Killing Fields of Cambodia.
 The ground zero of the Chernobyl Nuclear Power Plant can be on the list of visitors exploring Ukraine.

 The actual site where the explosion took place in 1989 is located in the town of Pripyat in northern Ukraine.
 The tourism department opened the site to the public—but one can visit only with an authorized tour company.
 Recent test results have demonstrated that travelers absorb more radiation on a transatlantic flight than they absorb during a visit to Chernobyl.
 So, don’t worry about the radiation.

 Only 65 miles away from Kyiv, it's an easy, full-day trip to the dark past.
 Tour operators provide pick and drop service during the tour.
 An informative video about the disaster is shown to all the visitors during the transportation.